amitsaha/flask-graphql-demo/README.md

 ## Introduction

 This is a simple Flask application demonstrating the usage of [graphql-flask](https://pypi.python.org/pypi/graphql-flask).
+In addition to querying the data, it demonstrates updating the existing data as well as file uploads (mutation).

-##Usage
+## Usage

 Star the server: